billra/billra.com/README.md

 Algorithm:
 - collision is detected by ball overlapping
-- both balls are moved back to the point in time of collision
+- the position of both balls are moved back to where they were at the time of collision (calculation needed)
-  - algorithm needed
   - percentage of time balls travel on new path is calculated: `ts%`
 - result of collision is applied to the balls from the collision point for `ts%`